Explore these unique glamping spots in Texas for an anytime getaway.

 Unique Glamping Spots In Texas

-I have come across many different styles of glamping, including the luxury ones.
+I have come across many different styles of glamping, including luxury ones.
 I prefer the luxury of home or better; these below are fun and kid-friendly.
 And probably cheaper than the luxury ones.

 Paradise Cove On Grapevine Lake

 It’s a quiet spot on a private peninsula on Lake Grapevine.
-Don’t bother using your phone’s alarm if you need an early morning wake-up call; the nearby roosters will do that for you!
+Don’t use your phone’s alarm if you need an early morning wake-up call; the nearby roosters will do that for you!
 At least they did for me.
 What I liked about this stay is that the lake is right there.
 If you have your own kayak, it’s a perfect place to get in the water and go.

 Silver Spur Resort, Canton

 For a fun experience, glamp in a Conestoga Wagon.
 Silver Spur Resort is a resort for RVers, campers, and glampers located an hour east of Dallas and minutes away from Canton’s First Monday Trade Days.